Skip to Main Content

 • You MAY NOT use generative AI software (such as ChatGPT or GitHub Copilot) to create or debug programming assignment code.

-Our policy for Academic Integrity Violations are:
+Our policy for Academic Integrity Violations is as follows:

 • The violation is reported.
 The consequences of reporting are (a) a record on your file of this violation, (b) suspension, (c) or expulsion.